ivoitovych/hdl-simulation-accelerated/README.md

 # HDL Simulation Accelerated

 This repository provides a **Docker-based, reproducible environment for Verilog (HDL) simulation** using Verilator, targeting both classical CPU flows and future acceleration on AI hardware (e.g., TT-Metal/Tenstorrent).
 It is both a practical teaching environment and a foundation for research into high-performance simulation.

+## ✅ **Proof of Concept Achievement**

+**HDL simulation is now running on real TT-Metal AI accelerator hardware!** The minimal_divider example has been successfully integrated and executed on Tenstorrent hardware, validating the core concept of HDL simulation acceleration.

 ## 🚀 Project Roadmap